SPouso/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book #

- This code book summarizes the variables included in "Average_by_Activity_Subject.txt" which is the result after running the script "run_analysis.r"
+ This code book summarizes the variables included in "Average_by_Activity_Subject.txt" which is the resulting data set after running the script "run_analysis.r" in R.

 # Identifiers (Column 1, 2 and 82)